NjukiG/auto-bods/README.md

 Track the package purchased by each member(membership package) Track the progress of the members and get their reviews on the regiment and their trainers.

+#Livelink

+The live link to my project on Heroku is https://auto-bods.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts